 Responsible campers share the responsibility of being guardians of this stunning landscape.
 We hope that you will make the most of our wild playground, and care for it as we do by leaving no trace and help keep our communities and natural environment free from pollution and waste.

 There are many places you can camp in the Queenstown Lakes District, ranging from fully serviced holiday parks to Department of Conservation (DOC) campsites.
-Check out our Responsible Camping Brochure which includes tips for minimising waste and a map of our district campgrounds and campsites.
+Check out our Responsible Camping Brochure which includes tips for minimising waste.

-Freedom camping is permitted in designated areas of the Queenstown Lakes District, and only if your vehicle is certified self-contained.
+Freedom camping is permitted only if your vehicle is certified self-contained.
 Learn more about Freedom Camping in the district by reading the FAQs.
 Read about the new regulations now in place for certifying self-contained vehicles.

 Camp responsibly in the Queenstown Lakes